How Much Play Does Your New Puppy Need?

 How To Keep Your Pup Safe During Exercise

-Both physical and mental exercise should be part of your dog’s daily routine, however, it’s important to prioritise your pup’s safety during play.
+Both physical and mental exercise should be part of your dog’s daily routine, however, it’s important to prioritize your pup’s safety during play.
 Always look out for signs of excessive tiredness, as this could be a result of either too much exercise or a more serious problem.
 If you have any concerns at all, you should always contact a veterinarian for professional advice.

 Our Top Tips On Safe Exercise With Your Pup: